flash-oss/allserver/README.md

    - This makes your (micro)service protocol agnostic.
    - HTTP server must always return `{success:Boolean, code:String, message:String}`.
    - Same for gRPC - `message Reply { bool success = 1; string code = 2; string message = 3; }`.
+   - Same for GraphQL - `interface IAllserverReply { success:Boolean! code:String message:String }`
-   - Same for other protocols.
+   - Same for other protocols/languages.
 1. **Protocol-level things must NOT be used for business-level logic (i.e. no REST)**
    - This makes your (micro)service protocol agnostic.
    - E.g. the HTTP status codes must be used for protocol-level errors only.
-1. **All procedures must accept single argument - JavaScript options object**
+1. **All procedures must accept single argument - JSON options object**
    - This makes your (micro)service protocol agnostic.
 1. **Procedures introspection (aka programmatic discovery) should work out of the box**
    - This allows `AllserverClient` to know nothing about the remote server when your code starts to run.